Join Azulene Labs

 -

-Please apply with your CV and a brief description of your most original analytical or computational accomplishments.
+Send your CV and a brief description of relevant coursework, projects, or research experience.

 Assistant to the CEO (remote)